Wohlstand/libOPNMIDI/README.md

  * Added support for CC66-Sostenuto controller (Pedal hold of currently-pressed notes only while CC64 holds also all next notes)
  * Added support for CC67-SoftPedal controller (SoftPedal lowers the volume of notes played)
  * Resolved a trouble which sometimes makes a junk noise sound and unnecessary overuse of chip channels
+ * Volume models support taken from libADLMIDI has been adapted to OPN2's chip speficis

 ## 1.3.0   2018-06-19
  * Optimizing the MIDI banks management system for MultiBanks (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)